lersouza/DataCommand.Net/README.md

     // The connection parameter refers to an open connection
     // The options parameter contains some options that may be used, as command timeouts.

-    // Perform so operations to retrieve the person from database by _personId
+    // Perform some operations to retrieve the person from database by _personId

     return person;
   }